rancher/vagrant/README.md

 This sets the orchestrator that will be used for the environment, as part of the process the Default environment is deleted and we create a new one with the name of the orchestrator.

-**isolated** - Possible values are `true` and `false`
+**network_mode** - Possible values are `isolated`, `airgap` and `normal`

-This sets the Rancher Server and Rancher nodes to have no external internet access other than via a proxy server that runs on the master node.
+`isolated` set the Rancher Server and Rancher nodes to have no external internet access other than via a proxy server that runs on the master node.
 This is used to emulate environments where a proxy server is required to access the internet

+`airgap` sets the Rancher Server and nodes to have no external access at all.
+All images required to stand up Rancher are downloaded to a private repo on master and pulled from there

 **sslenabled** - Possible values are `true` and `false`